adeloucas/GSoC-Akkadian/README.md

 A text file that contains the ATF information of the publication Codex Hammurabi.
 Information can be found in the file.

-#### ARM1-Transliteration.txt

-A text file that contains the ATF info for publication ARM 01.001.
-Information can be found in the file.

 #### ARM1Akkadian.txt

 A text file that contains the ATF information of the publication ARM 01.
 Information can be found in the file.